islehorse/HISP/README.md

 [![Linux](https://github.com/KuromeSan/HISP/workflows/linux/badge.svg)](https://github.com/KuromeSan/HISP/actions?query=workflow%3Alinux)
 [![Windows](https://github.com/KuromeSan/HISP/workflows/windows/badge.svg)](https://github.com/KuromeSan/HISP/actions?query=workflow%3Awindows)

-This is an open source re-implementation of the Horse Isle 1 Serverside code Alot of features don't work atm but it gets in game and let's you do a few things.
+HISP is a "Server Emulator" for Horse Isle 1.0
+You may know of "private servers" for big MMO games such as **Runescape** or **Club Penguin** well they essentailly run off "Server Emulators".

+btw, alot of features dont work atm, but alot also do, i basically have to rewrite the entire game so ..

 # Depends
  HISP Depends on a SQL Server,